Cocker Spaniel VS English Cocker Spaniel

 The Verdict

-Both the Cocker Spaniel and English Cocker Spaniel are exceptional breeds that can bring joy and companionship to the right home.
-The best choice depends on your specific lifestyle, living situation, and preferences.
+Both the Cocker Spaniel and English Cocker Spaniel are exceptional breeds for the right home.
+The best choice depends on your lifestyle, living situation, and preferences.

 Size and Physical Differences